hansmi/baamhackl/README.md

 | `success_dir` | `_/success` | Path[^pathdirs] to directory into which successfully handled files are moved. |
 | `failure_dir` | `_/failure` | Path[^pathdirs] to directory for files for which the command failed persistently. |

-[^pathdirs]: Relative paths are interpreted relative to the `path` option.
+[^pathdirs]: Relative paths in handler configurations are interpreted relative to the `path` option.
 Absolute paths are also supported.
 Directories beneath `path` are automatically created if necessary.
 All paths for a handler must reside on the same filesystem for atomic file moves.

 ## Handler command